Roland of the High Crags 3

-By mid day of the third day, after more enemy’s infantry arrived, along with 500 more Wing Beasties, the king of the Vik found me and pulled me to one side, a look of grim finality on his usually handsome face.
+By mid-day of the third day, after more enemy infantry arrived, along with 500 more Wing Beasties, the king of the Vik found me and pulled me to one side, a look of grim finality on his usually handsome face.

 “Old friend, the hour grows worse for my kingdom.
-I have received word the Hartooth are using Winged Beasties to fly in even more infantry each day.
-We are already out numbered two to one and the odds increase against us with each passing hour.”
+I have received word the Hartooth is using Winged Beasties to fly in even more infantry each day.
+We are already outnumbered two to one and the odds increase against us with each passing hour.”

 “What of the other kingdoms?”
 I asked, thinking help would be coming soon from the kingdoms higher up in the Kanris.
 “Can we hold until they arrive?”